 This category accounts for 10% of the CLDF.
-This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
-Employee did not readily contest that she was generally due additional points in this category except for her general contention that the score she was accorded was based on inaccuracies and fabrications.
-Regardless of Employee's argument to the contrary, I find that this falls within the rubric of managerial discretion.
+Employee used similar argument as noted in the preceding sections in order to substantiate her contention that she should have been awarded additional points on his CLDF.
+I find that this falls within the rubric of managerial discretion.
 Considering as much, I again find that Employee's arguments to the contrary are unconvincing.